MartinThoma/NeuralNets/readme.md

 - Practical Techniques for Improving Backpropagation (see slides and Pattern Classification Chapter 6.8)
 - NewBob
 - Quickprop (Pattern Recognition 6.9.3)
+- Derivation of the formular for the capaicty in Hopfield nets
+- DBM (deterministic Boltzmann machine)

 Open Questions
 --------------